jnesong/jnesong/README.md

 <br>
 <br>

-`// That’s where the 🎒 comes in.
+`/* That’s where the 🎒 comes in.
 I love to be prepared and always learning.
 Conscientious me is inclined to agree with Louisa May Alcott’s Amy March, “I want to be great or nothing.”
-Honestly, I don’t believe I was born great, nor expect it to be thrust upon me, but seek to achieve greatness through grit and readiness.`
+Honestly, I don’t believe I was born great, nor expect it to be thrust upon me, but seek to achieve greatness through grit and readiness. */`
 <br>
 <br>